Noise control FAQs

 - Vehicles (stereos, revving, movements)

-A. You will need to contact the Planning and regulatorygroup on 06 871 5000.
-These staff are concerned with noise levels, fire safety, building safety and monitoring, sale of alcohol, land use compliance, food hygiene and other issues.
+You will need to contact Council's planning and regulatory team, phone 871 5000.
+This team is concerned with noise levels, fire safety, building safety and monitoring, sale of alcohol, land use compliance, food hygiene and other issues.

-A. If any sign of forced entry or intruders is evident, contact the Police.
+If there is any sign of forced entry or intruders, contact Police.
 If it looks as though the car has not been broken into, check adjacent properties or businesses for the owner.
-If it is a frequent occurrence, leave a note on the windscreen, otherwise, contact the noise control 24-hour line 06 871 5000 with registration number, description and location of vehicle (these details will help us locate the keyholder).
+If it is a frequent occurrence, leave a note on the windscreen, otherwise, contact Council's 24-hour phone line, phone 871 5000, with the car's registration number, description and location of vehicle (these details will help us locate the owner).

-A. There are noise levels set out in the Hastings District Plan which define the conditions a business can operate within so that they do not create unreasonable noise.
-Contact an Environmental Policy Planner at the Council on firstname.lastname@example.org or phone 06 871 5000 for more information.
+There are noise levels set out in the Hastings District Plan which define the conditions a business can operate within so it does not create unreasonable noise.
+If you have concerns, contact an Environmental Policy Planner at Council; phone 871 5000.